Have fun at home with a variety of activities

 Listen to podcasts

-Explore the world of podcasts with this slideshow of Top 15 podcasts of 2020 from Oprah Magazine.
+Explore the world of podcasts with this list of best podcasts across a wide range of subjects from Wired Magazine.

 Podcasts are like radio shows that cover almost any topic you could imagine and are available for free online.